 If you want to hide the bald spot in your crown, you can consider shaving your head.
 It’s up to you, but there are other options that you can also consider.

-As crown hair loss usually results from androgenetic alopecia, it can indicate complete permanent hair loss on the top and front of the scalp.
+If crown hair loss is due to androgenetic alopecia, you can eventually experience a complete loss of hair on the top and front of the scalp.